Binary quartic forms having bounded invariants, and the boundedness of the average rank of elliptic curves: Introduction

 Any other polynomial invariant for the action of $\GL_2(\Z)$ on binary quartic forms can be expressed as a polynomial in these invariants; for example, the discriminant $\Delta(f)$ of a binary quartic form can be expressed in terms of $I(f)$ and $J(f)$ as follows:

-It follows from work of Borel and Harish-Chandra~\cite{BH} that the number of equivalence classes of integral binary quartic forms, having any given fixed values of $I$ and $J$ (so long as both $I$ and $J$ are not both equal to zero), is finite.\footnote{A deeper---and more ineffective---result of Birch and Merriman~\cite{BM} states that the number of equivalence classes of binary quartic forms, having a fixed value of the single invariant $\Delta(f)=4I(f)^3-J(f)^2$, is finite.
-However, the latter fact will not be of importance to us here.} This raises the question as to how many classes $h(I,J)$ of irreducible binary quartic forms with invariants $I,J$ are there, on average, as the pair $(I,J)$ varies?
+It follows from work of Borel and Harish-Chandra~\cite[Theorem 6.9]{BH} that the number of equivalence classes of integral binary quartic forms, having any given fixed values of $I$ and $J$ (so long as $I$ and $J$ are not both equal to zero), is finite.\footnote{It is also true that the number of equivalence classes of binary quartic forms having a fixed nonzero value of the single invariant $\Delta(f)=\frac{1}{27}(4I(f)^3-J(f)^2)$ is finite, since the set of integral points on the elliptic curve $4x^3-y^2=27d$ is finite for each $d\neq 0$.
+However, the latter fact will not be used here.} This raises the question as to how many classes $h(I,J)$ of irreducible binary quartic forms with invariants $I,J$ are there, on average, as the pair $(I,J)$ varies?

 To answer this question, we require just a bit of notation.
 Let us define the (naive) {\it height} of $f(x,y)$ by $H(f):=H(I,J):=\max\{|I^3|,J^2/4\}$ (the constant $1/4$ on $J^2$ is present for convenience, and is not of any real importance).
 Thus $H(f)$ is a ``degree 6'' function on the coefficients of $f$, in the sense that $H(rf)=r^6H(f)$ for any constant $r$.
 We prove: